remix-run/remix/docs/future/vite.md

 <docs-warning>While [Vite supports importing static asset URLs via an explicit `?url` query string][vite-url-imports], which in theory would match the behavior of the existing Remix compiler when used for CSS files, there is a [known Vite issue with `?url` for CSS imports][vite-css-url-issue].
 This may be fixed in the future, but in the meantime you should exclusively use side effect imports for CSS.</docs-warning>

+#### Optionally scope regular CSS

+If you were using [Remix's regular CSS support][regular-css], one important caveat to be aware of is that these styles will no longer be mounted and unmounted automatically when navigating between routes during development.

+As a result, you may be more likely to encounter CSS collisions.
+If this is a concern, you might want to consider migrating your regular CSS files to [CSS Modules][vite-css-modules] or using a naming convention that prefixes class names with the corresponding file name.

 #### Enable Tailwind via PostCSS

 If your project is using [Tailwind CSS][tailwind], you'll first need to ensure that you have a [PostCSS][postcss] config file which will get automatically picked up by Vite.